 The current MAX limiting value will be displayed and can be changed by toggling the arrow keys.
+Pressing the "Enter" key confirms the entry.

 7.2.6.8 Density limit hysteresis

 The hysteresis of the density limiting values indicates the absolute density value in the unit defined using Density unit function.
 The measured density must fall below or surpass the set limiting values by the set hysteresis value in order to activate or deactivate the function.